-- If you do the driving, move your seat back to position the steering wheel at least 10 inches away from your breastbone, to reduce risk of harm to your baby in case of airbag deployment.
+- If you do the driving, move your seat back to position the steering wheel at least 10 inches away from your breastbone, to reduce the risk of harm to your baby in case of airbag deployment.

 Air travel is normally considered safe during the first and second trimesters.
-Plane travel during the third trimester is discouraged, because risk of complications is increased.
+Plane travel during the third trimester is discouraged, because the risk of complications is increased.
 Changes in air pressure can impact your baby’s developing ears.
 Also, recycled air inside a plane increases your risk of viral infections.

 - When going through airport security, ask the security agents (TSA agents) for a security pat-down, if possible, instead of using AIT body scanners that spin around you.

 - Do not lift heavy luggage from conveyor belts.
 Ask another passenger for help lifting.